robit-man/hydra/docs/docs/TextDisplay.md

 ## Key Settings
 No configuration fields.

+## Data Contracts
+- Accepts any payload; non-string values are stringified for display.
+- Does not emit router outputs; display-only.

 ## How It Works
 - Receives payloads, renders them in a monospace block on the card, and persists the last text in local storage.